dhis2/training-docs/content/tracker_use/tg_event_reports_and_linelist.md

 ![filter_options](resources/images/linelist/filter_optionsnew.png)

-Select the Yes option and update the table.You will now only see patients that have signs/symptoms present in the table.
+Select the Yes option and update the table.
+You will now only see patients that have signs/symptoms present in the table.

 #### Change the org unit